Aayush9507/Illumio_assignment/README.md

 If I had more time then I would have tried to implement a Trie data structure with IP addresses.

 - I think this approach is read efficient but write heavy.
-Assuming there would be more reads(accepting packets) than writes(adding new rules) I chose to take ports as KEY.
+Assuming there would be more reads(accepting packets) than writes(adding new rules) I chose to use a hashmap and take ports as KEY.
 If the port range is long then a lot of memory would be wasted.

 ### Testing